 Integrate using Hosted Payment Page

-Accept payments through a customizable, ready-made payment page hosted on your server.
+Accept payments through a customizable, ready-made payment page on the Unzer hosted website.

 Overview